 The Mitala family has experienced a holistic transformation from AWS training in WASH best practices, drastically reducing the disease burden on their family.
 Our staff became more intentional in his household after several failed attempts to train him and his family members how to improve the WASH condition of their home.

 On our initial visits, the family house was dilapidated and rugged; Mitala himself was elusive – he spent much of his time away from home.
 They had no kitchen, no handwashing facilities and were practising open defecation in the neighbouring bushes.

-After triggering and training, we succeeded in getting Mitala to spend more time improving his home; he reinforced the leaking roof with better iron sheets, smeared his house walls to make it more firm and beautiful, he now has a proper latrine fitted with a satopan and handwashing facilities installed both at the latrine area and entrance to his home, the family now has a good kitchen, dish rack and are practicing SODIS to improve their drinking water quality which greatly reduces diarrheal disease burden on the family.
+After triggering and training, we succeeded in getting Mitala to spend more time improving his home; he reinforced the leaking roof with better iron sheets and smeared his house walls to make them more firm and beautiful.
+Mr Mitala now has a proper latrine fitted with a satopan, handwashing facilities installed at the latrine area and entrance to his home, a good kitchen, and a dish rack.
+Together with his family, they practise SODIS to improve the quality of their drinking water hence reducing the diarrheal disease burden on the family.